provenance-io/docs/p8e/overview/api/signing-and-encryption.md

 ## Signing

-P8e provides a couple of implementations for signing base on the way the client decides to store their affiliate key pair.
+Signing is based off of the way the client has decided to store their affiliate signing key pair.

 ### Pen